 Consistent with an interest in family history, David has a good collection of photographs and documents from his branch of the Martins.
 Four of the photographs are reproduced here, with thanks to David for making them available.

-Fred and his wife Frances Anne (Fanny) nee Hocking had a daughter, Muriel, aged two and about eleven in the photos above.
-Sadly, she died in her twenties leaving her brother, Kenneth, who in the family group above was aged about nine.
+Fred and his wife Frances Anne (Fanny) nee Hocking had a daughter, Muriel, aged two and about eleven in the photos at right.
+Sadly, she died in her twenties leaving her brother, Kenneth, who in the family group at right was aged about nine.
 The 1907 photograph requires a rethink of the people identified as Fred and Fanny in Henry and Anna Maria Martin’s Golden Wedding photograph on p.
 399 of the book (see separate item).

 Among David’s collection is a letter from Henry Martin to his son, Fred.
 This was written in May 1887 when Henry was 56 and a few months before he became mayor of Moonta.
 Henry mentions planting peas, cauliflower and cabbages, so he combined shop-keeping with growing vegetables.
 Fred, as yet unmarried, had recently left Moonta and was living in Beltana, near Leigh Creek in SA, undertaking mission work.
 Beltana, now almost deserted, then had a population of about 400 copper miners with transport and telegraph workers: it was on the route of the old Ghan and the overland telegraph and a hub for Afghan cameleers and outback camel-based transport (1).
 Henry’s letter mentions that Fred “must have felt it very much when staying with the man that died” – perhaps part of Fred’s mission work.